AndreMikulec/base/readme.md

 ```
 to
 ```
-VERSION-NICK %MARCHMTUNENAME% %DIST_BUILD%
+VERSION-NICK %MARCHMTUNENAME% %DIST_BUILD% Rtools %RTOOLS_VERSION%
 ```

 ### No Code Signing

-In the
+The upstream
+file https://github.com/rwinlib/base/blob/master/appveyor.yml, has a signing section.
-file https://github.com/rwinlib/base/blob/master/appveyor.yml, removed, is the signing section.
+Removed, is the signing section.
 The file `C:\jeroen.pfx` is not available.

 ### R Tests are Skipped